Hadronic physics from a Wilson fermion mixed-action approach: Setup and scale setting: Dependence of on the isoQCD definition

 Compared to Eqs.~(\ref{ch_ss:eq:isoQCD_mpi})--(\ref{ch_ss:eq:isoQCD_fk}), this scheme differs mostly in the value of $f_K^{\mathrm{isoQCD}}$.
 Repeating the scale setting analysis with the input values in \req{ch_ss:eq:FLAG16} leads to the following determinations

 The results of this comparison are also illustrated in Fig.~\ref{fig:prescription}.

 The results obtained with different isoQCD prescriptions can be mapped onto one another by using the derivatives of the relevant observables with respect to the scheme-defining quantities.
 Table~\ref{tab:ders} lists the partial derivatives of $\sqrt{t_0^{\mathrm{ph}}}$ with respect to $m_{\pi,K}$ and $f_{\pi,K}$, evaluated at their isoQCD values specified in Eqs.~(\ref{ch_ss:eq:isoQCD_mpi})--(\ref{ch_ss:eq:isoQCD_fk}).
 We have explicitly verified that the shifts obtained from the derivatives in Table~\ref{tab:ders} reproduce the values quoted in Eqs.~(\ref{ch_ss:eq:t0ph_w_21}) and (\ref{ch_ss:eq:t0ph_c_16}) -- i.e. the results for the FLAG~21 and FLAG~16 isoQCD prescriptions, respectively -- when starting from \req{ch_ss:eq:t0ph_c} which is based on the FLAG~24 input values in Eqs.~(\ref{ch_ss:eq:isoQCD_mpi})--(\ref{ch_ss:eq:isoQCD_fk}).
+For related analyses of the scheme dependence in defining the isoQCD limit --- for quantities relevant to studies of the hadronic vacuum polarisation contribution to the muon anomalous magnetic moment --- we refer to Ref.~\cite{Aliberti:2025beg}.